learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Fixed a small number of forms that could not be submitted via javascript
 - Fixed the wording on the profile form for new users
 - Fixed the review_single survey links for admin survey review pages
+- Fixed the behavior of registration receipts and the registration cancellation button

 Development changes
 ===================